forrtproject/forrtproject.github.io/content/self-assessment/survey.md

 active = true  # Activate this widget? true/false
 weight = 20  # Order that this section will appear.

-title = "Missing a resource?"
-subtitle = "Fill out this survey to add it!"
+title = "Teaching and Mentoring Self-Assessment" subtitle = ""

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.